pgdogdev/docs/docs/features/sharding/cross-shard-queries/update.md

 ### Updating multiple rows

 While multi-row updates are supported, changing multiple rows' sharding keys is not.
-If the `UPDATE` statement `WHERE` clause returns more than one row, PgDog will abort the transaction and return an error.
+If the `UPDATE` statement's `WHERE` clause matches more than one row, PgDog will abort the transaction and return an error.

 This check happens early in the transaction and will not create partial updates to the database.

 ### Efficiency

-It's common practice for ORMs, like ActiveRecord or SQLAlchemy to mutate entire rows when saving records.
+It's common practice for ORMs, like ActiveRecord or SQLAlchemy, to mutate entire rows when saving records.
 Take the following example:

 === "ActiveRecord"
     ```ruby